 - Cocoa powder- 2 tbsp

-- Preheat oven to 350 F or 175 C, place the rack in lower third of the oven.
+- Preheat the oven to 325 F or 160 C, place the rack on the lower third in the oven.

 - You could either use blanched almonds and ground it in a food processor to a fine powder or if you have already ground almonds use that.

-- Add the ground almond and confectioner's sugar in a food processor, process until combined for a minute.
+- Add the ground almonds and confectioner's sugar to a food processor, process until combined for 3 minutes.

 - Sift the almond and sugar mixture through a fine-mesh sieve.
-If there are any hard almonds in the sieve, grind that and sift it again.
+If there are any lumps in the sieve, grind that and sift it again.
 Keep aside the mixture.

-- Whipping egg whites can be done using an electric hand mixer or in a stand mixer.
+- Whip the egg whites using an electric hand mixer or in a stand mixer.

-- Beat on medium speed (4 on Kitchen Aid) for 2 minutes.
-Increase speed to medium high (6 on Kitchen Aid) for 2 minutes.
-Then beat on high speed (8 on Kitchen Aid) for another 2 minutes.
+- Beat at medium speed (4 on Kitchen Aid) for 2 minutes.
+Increase speed to medium-high (6 on Kitchen Aid) for 2 minutes.
+Then beat at high speed (8 on Kitchen Aid) for another 2 minutes.

-- Add the food coloring and vanilla extract to the whipped egg whites, beat on highest speed for 30 seconds.
+- Add the food coloring and vanilla extract to the whipped egg whites, beat at the highest speed for 30 seconds.